Part 2 – What is happening now…

-A consequence of being on a business accelerator is that you take a more methodical based approach to your innovation validation.
-This means fail fast and do the bare minimum and push only what has a positive response.
+A consequence of being on a business accelerator is that you take a more methodical approach to your innovation validation.
+This means failing fast, doing the bare minimum, and pushing only what has a positive response.
 Do more of that and less of the things that are not so positive.
 This is an iterative experience.

 Two further trends lend themselves to this innovation.
-The first is that developers are wanting to use modules.
-Code elements and API’s that are already ready-made.
+The first is that developers want to use modules.
+Code elements and APIs that are already ready-made.
 This saves time & money.
 Plus removes hassle and solves regulatory compliance and the need to be an expert.
 Let someone else manage this on my behalf.

 Why use a Framework and the PDTN?

 A framework is a means to a rapid end.
-It keeps you honest, opens you to peer review and also ensures interoperability and an element of future proofing in terms of backwards compatibility.
-The aim is to re-use the consent framework wording, turn this into an open API standard and SDK, then launch the KnowNow service.
+It keeps you honest, opens you to peer review, and also ensures interoperability and an element of future-proofing in terms of backward compatibility.
+The aim is to re-use the consent framework wording, turn this into an open API standard and SDK, and then launch the KnowNow service.
 Additionally, the Privacy & Data Trust Network (PDTN) is a testing space.
-Rapid feedback from a range of stakeholders, in real life scenarios.
+Rapid feedback from a range of stakeholders, in real-life scenarios.
 Tested in the field.

 KnowNow’s innovation meets a number of criteria for inclusion in the PDTN

-- Enabling consent for the user – compliant to GDPR
+- Enabling consent for the user – compliant with GDPR

 - Audit trail of consent that both parties can see.